MasonCompetitiveCyber/vindicta/README.md

 - [ ] Read Firewall configuration and display it on the app
 - [ ] Read Web Server Logs and display it on the app
 - [x] Keep a track of network connections with something like `lsof` and display it on the app
-- [ ] Gather suspicious processes and monitor their path in real time
+- [x] Gather suspicious processes and monitor their path in real time. `Halfway Done`
 - [ ] Detect Scanning and Monitor suspicious IP addresses and Processes
 - [ ] List of Important Services and Their Status (Up / Down)
-- [ ] Detect user os and switch commands depending on that

 ## Resource